m2osw/iplock/README.md

 another tool which will re-add all or some of those IP addresses to your firewall.

-If you want to clear your firewall and still have Snap! installed you can reset it by running the default firewall script:
+If you really want to clear you firewall completely, you can use the following command to flush everything:

-    sudo /etc/network/firewall
+    sudo iptable -F

-This command resets the firewall as it looks like after a reboot on a Snap! system.

-Note that when `snapfirewall` starts, it adds the IP addresses using the `iplock` tool first, then allows the Snap!
-Server to accept client's connections.

 Bugs